andrew/ultimate-awesome/README.md

 - [awesome-fastapi](https://github.com/wiseaidev/awesome-fastapi) - A collection of third-party tools to power your next FastAPI project.
 - [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.
 - [allinchatgpt](https://github.com/xiaoqdu/allinchatgpt) - All in chatgpt,一站式chatgpt资料站，更多的关注ChatGPT+各行业应用。喜欢的，麻烦动动小手点个关注，让我们一起拥抱未来.
+- [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-lists-machine-learning](https://github.com/abonte/awesome-lists-machine-learning) - A curated list of awesome lists on Machine Learning.
+- [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
+The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [fucking-awesome-creative-coding](https://github.com/Correia-jpv/fucking-awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 With repository stars⭐ and forks🍴.